-- Because renewables are reinforcing the building of new fossil fuel plants.
+.
+Renewables are reinforcing the building of new

+fossil fuel plants.
 For those countries which refuse nuclear power or lack a potential for large scale hydro expansion, renewables are reinforcing the building of new fossil fuel plants, to "back-up" their intermittency and variability.
-Germany's refusal to build nuclear has led to plans for 26 new coal-fired power stations in the coming decades. - .
-Because nuclear power is preventing the building of new fossil fuel plants.
+Germany's refusal to build nuclear has led to plans for 26 new coal-fired power stations in the coming decades.

+.
+Nuclear power is preventing the building of new

+fossil fuel plants.
 Finland recently voted to scrap plans for more coal plants and to build two more nuclear power stations instead.
 Once completed 80% of their electricity will come from zero emissions nuclear power.
-Even Denmark avoids building new fossil fuel plants by importing electricity from its nuclear power neighbours. - Because renewables are failing to meaningfully reduce emissions.
+Even Denmark avoids building new fossil fuel plants by importing electricity from its nuclear power neighbours.

+.
+Renewables are failing to meaningfully reduce

+emissions.
 At just 90g CO2 per kilowatt hour of electricity, France now has the lowest emissions from electricity generation of any non-hydro, developed nation in the OECD.
-Compare this to the three countries in the EU with the highest non-hydro renewable penetration: Denmark @ 650g, Spain @ 443g and Germany @ 539 g. - than nuclear power.
+Compare this to the three countries in the EU with the highest renewable uptake: Denmark @ 650g, Spain @ 443g and Germany @ 539g.

+.
+Renewables are proving more costly than

+nuclear power.
 Finland's newest 1600MW nuclear power plant will have a capacity factor of 80-90% and is coming in at a cost of around \$7 billion (expensive by world standards).
-Denmark's newest and largest 400MW wind farm will have a capacity factor of between 30-40% and is costed at \$2.3 billion.
-To meet the average capacity of the Finland plant, 9 more of these wind farms would need to be built, 10 in total at \$23 billion or 16 billion dollars more than the nuclear option.
+Denmark's newest and largest 400MW wind farm will have a capacity factor of between 30-40% and is costed at \$2.3 billion .
+To meet the average capacity of the Finland plant, 9 more of these wind farms would need to be built.
+That means 10 plants in total at \$23 billion or 16 billion dollars more than the nuclear option.

-On top of this, the countries with the highest renewable penetration e.g. Denmark, Germany and Spain, have some of the highest electricity prices in the EU for little appreciable emissions reductions.
+On top of this, the countries with the highest renewable uptake - Denmark, etc - have some of the highest electricity prices in the EU for little appreciable emissions reductions.

-High penetration nuclear nations such as France, Sweden and Switzerland have some of the lowest electricity prices in the EU... and the lowest emissions in the developed world.
+High reliance nuclear nations such as France, Sweden and Switzerland have some of the lowest electricity prices in the EU... and the lowest emissions in the developed world.